taweisse/wavJS/README.md

 *Why develop it then?*

-Discounting my own stubbornness, many projects do not need all of the features that come with a heavyweight audio library.
+Well, I'm a control freak, and wanted to write it myself.
+However, many projects do not need all of the features that come with a heavyweight audio library.
 Instead, they simply need to generate and play short sounds from audio samples.
 This is exactly what `WAV.js` aims to accomplish, and nothing more.
 The API is very straightforward and has only a few exposed methods.
 WAV files are limited by up to 2 16-bit channels at a maximum of 96000 samples per second, which is more than acceptable for most applications.

 ## API Spec
 Getting up and running with `WAV.js` is extremely simple: